 Differences in the rheological behavior of polymer solutions are usually manifested by differences of the structural features of the polymer’s network.
 Thus, SAXS measurements of the modified alginate in aqueous solution were conducted.
 The SAXS patterns of all of the investigated molecules are presented in Figure 2.
 The visible differences between the scattering curves indicate that indeed, there are structural differences between the tested solutions.

-Horkay and Hammouda (39) described the scattering pattern of polyelectrolyte in salt-free solutions as the result of three contributions: spatial concentration fluctuations (clustering) which is apparent as an upturn in the low q range, the thermal concentration fluctuations (high q) and a characteristic correlation peak (mid q) with a maximum, q0, corresponding to an average distance, d0=2/q0 which represents an average distance between the charged domains.
+Horkay and Hammouda39 described the scattering pattern of polyelectrolyte in salt-free solutions as the result of three contributions: spatial concentration fluctuations (clustering), which are apparent as an upturn in the low q range; thermal concentration fluctuations (high q); and a characteristic correlation peak (mid q) with a maximum, q0, corresponding to an average distance, d0=2/q0, which represents an average distance between the charged domains.
 This scattering pattern can be described by

 (2) Iq=Aqn+C1+(q-q0ζ)m

-Where n and m are the clustering and solvation Porod exponents respectively, q0 is the peak position, if can be resolved, and ζ is a correlation length that corresponds to an average distance between neighboring entanglements within the same domain (39).
-The best fits to Eq.2 are presented as a black solid line in Figure 2, and the best-fit parameters are summarized in Table S3.
+where n and m are the clustering and solvation Porod exponents, respectively; q0 is the peak position, if it can be resolved; and ζ is a correlation length that corresponds to an average distance between neighboring entanglements within the same domain.39 The best fits to Equation 2 are presented as a black solid line in Figure 2, and the best-fit parameters are summarized in Table S3.

-Figure 2: Small-angle X-ray scattering curves of alginate solutions (A) modified alginate in water, (B) heparin and G4RGDY conjugation to alginate in a different order in water.
+Figure 2: Small-angle X-ray scattering curves of alginate solutions: (A) modified alginate in water, (B) heparin and G4RGDY conjugation to alginate in a different order in water.
 Alg ( ), Alg-Hep ( ), Alg-RGD ( ), Alg-Hep-RGD ( ), Alg-RGD-Hep ( ), Alg-RGD+Alg-Hep ( ).
-The solid black lines represent fits to the model described by Horkay and Hammouda model (see supplementary).
+The solid black lines represent fits to the model described by the Horkay and Hammouda model (see supplementary).

-As can be seen, the most pronounced differences between the scattering curves are in the mid- and low- q-regimes.
-The characteristic correlation peak (mid-q) is clearly seen in the scattering pattern of alginate, Alg-Hep, Alg-Hep-RGD and Alg-RGD-Hep; however, for Alg-RGD and Alg-RGD+Alg-Hep, while the correlation peak clearly exist, it could not be well resolved.
-Fit of the data to Eq.2 show that conjugating both peptide and heparin to alginate chains did not significantly change the value of d0.
-The larger d0 value obtained for Alg-RGD+Alg-Hep, is likely due to the fact the correlation peak could not be well resolved and not a true representation of the average distance between the charged domains.
+As can be seen in Figure 2, the most pronounced differences between the scattering curves are in the mid- and low q-regimes.
+The characteristic correlation peak (mid-q) is clearly seen in the scattering pattern of alginate, Alg-Hep, Alg-Hep-RGD, and Alg-RGD-Hep; however, for Alg-RGD and Alg-RGD+Alg-Hep, while the correlation peak clearly exists, it could not be well resolved.
+Fit of the data to Equation 2 shows that conjugating both peptide and heparin to alginate chains did not significantly change the value of d0.
+The larger d0 value obtained for Alg-RGD+Alg-Hep is likely due to the fact that the correlation peak could not be well resolved and is not a true representation of the average distance between the charged domains.

 (table S3).
 The feature that is most affected by the alginate modification is the clustering.
-Alg-Hep-RGD, Alg-RGD and the Alg-RGD+Alg-Hep mixture all exhibit a clear upturn in the low q range.
+Alg-Hep-RGD, Alg-RGD, and the Alg-RGD+Alg-Hep mixture all exhibit a clear upturn in the low q range.
 The clear distinction between the upturn and the correlation peak in the Alg-Hep-RGD curve is an indication that the clusters and the distance between the charged domains are of different length scales.
-While the overlapping between the peak and the upturn in the scattering patterns of Alg-RGD and that of the Alg-RGD+Alg-Hep indicates the presence of clusters of various sizes including some similar in size to d0.
+The overlapping between the peak and the upturn in the scattering patterns of Alg-RGD and those of the Alg-RGD+Alg-Hep indicates the presence of clusters of various sizes, including some similar in size to d0.

-The SAXS and viscosity mesurements show that conjugating a peptide heparin or both to an alginate backbone effect the alginate spatial organization in aqueous solutions.
+The SAXS and viscosity measurements show that conjugating a peptide, heparin, or both to an alginate backbone affects the alginate’s spatial organization in aqueous solutions.
 Moreover, the results suggest that the order of the peptide conjugation plays a significant role in determining the network’s structure.